 “Xiamen is open to non-locals.
 That was written by foreigners some 200 years ago.
 It really is,” Brown emphasized.

-At first, he planned to stay for just a year or two.
-But he was told the university would open an MBA program designed to be the best in China and the world.
-“I said well, yes, I would help, and now it’s been 28 years.
-Unbelievable!” he exclaimed.
-Founded in 1921 by Tan Kah-kee (1874-1961), who went abroad to make his fortune and became widely known as the Henry Ford of Asia, Xiamen University is regarded as a national pioneer in MBA education.
-It set up the first MBA center in 1986, awarded the first MBA degree four years later, was the first to publish MBA teaching materials, wrote the first MBA national teaching guidelines and promoted the first MBA national entrance exams.
 One of the accomplishments, in Brown’s eyes, is their MBA program being listed among China’s top 10 educational programs by several renowned business publications, including Forbes.
 In 2014, the university became the latest partner in OneMBA, a global executive MBA program run on four continents: North and South America, Europe and Asia.
 Students of the program can share their thoughts with and pay visits to top business schools in China, the United States, the Netherlands, Mexico and Brazil.

 For Brown, working with four professors from counterpart schools and teaching students from 30-odd countries in one single course is by no means an easy job.
 The difference between Chinese and Western students is striking.
 Chinese students have an incredible foundation but less creativity while Western students have great creativity, but less foundation.
 Without a foundation, creativity remains a daydream.